Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 How to Make Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 Pro-tip: Do Not Over Mix.
-To get fluffy pancakes you want some lumps in your batter.
+To get fluffy pancakes, you want some lumps in your batter, so don’t over-mix.

 pancake batter being stirred

-3. Flip the Pancakes: When small bubbles appear on the surface and a few have burst, usually about 2 to 3 minutes, flip the pancakes.
-Brown the other side, for about 1 to 2 minutes then transfer to a baking sheet and keep them warm in an oven that has been preheated to 200°F. Repeat with the remaining batter.
+3. Flip the Pancakes: Flip the pancakes when small bubbles appear on the surface and a few have burst, usually about 2 to 3 minutes.
+Brown the other side for about 1 to 2 minutes, then transfer to a baking sheet and keep them warm in an oven that has been preheated to 200°F. Repeat with the remaining batter.

 pancakes being cooked on a pan